 You Become a Household Employer

-When you directly hire a caregiver without going through an agency, you automatically become a household employer under California and federal law.
-This status entails significant legal obligations that many families are unaware they’re assuming.
+When you directly hire a caregiver without using an agency, you automatically become a household employer under California and federal law.
+This status carries serious legal and financial obligations that many families don’t realize they are assuming.

 California’s Strict Wage and Hour Requirements

-California’s Domestic Worker Bill of Rights requires you to pay overtime at 1.5 times the regular rate after 9 hours in a single day or 45 hours in a week for in-home personal attendants.
-(40 hours under federal law).
-You must also ensure at least minimum wage (California’s minimum wage is among the nation’s highest) and comply with meal and rest break requirements for longer shifts.
+California’s Domestic Worker Bill of Rights requires overtime pay at 1.5 times the regular rate after 9 hours in a single day or 45 hours in a week for in-home personal attendants (40 hours under federal law).

 Employment Tax and Insurance Obligations

-- Social Security and Medicare taxes (the “nanny tax”)
+- Social Security and Medicare taxes (“nanny tax”)

-- Federal unemployment tax once wages exceed certain thresholds
+- Federal unemployment tax once wage thresholds are met

 The Employment Audit Trap